LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/project-structure/honeycomb-core.md

 Note that optional features can be enabled when compiling this crate:

-- `utils` -- provides additionnal items that would qualify as quality-of-life, notably map generation functions.
+- `utils` -- provides additionnal implementations for map generation, benchmarking & debugging
-- `single_precision` -- uses `f32` instead of `f64` for coordinates representation in tests